-Chicago woman gets 50 years for beating death of son in Iowa
+Chicago woman gets prison for beating death of son in Iowa

-DAVENPORT, Iowa — A woman from Chicago has been sentenced to 50 years in prison on charges stemming from the beating death of her 5-year-old son in Iowa.
+DAVENPORT, Iowa — A woman from Chicago has been sentenced to up to 50 years in prison on charges stemming from the beating death of her 5-year-old son in Iowa.

 Jacqueline Rambert, 26, was sentenced Friday in Davenport, court records said.
-She'd pleaded guilty to child endangerment resulting in death and child endangerment-multiple acts.
+She pleaded guilty to child endangerment resulting in death and child endangerment-multiple acts.
 Prosecutors agreed to drop a murder charge in return for her pleas.

+She was sentenced to 50 years on each count, with those sentences to be served at the same time.
+Under state law, Rambert must serve at least 40%, or 20 years, of the sentence.

-Rambert also had agreed to testify against her co-defendant and former boyfriend, Tre Henderson.
+As part of her plea deal, Rambert testified against her co-defendant and former boyfriend, Tre Henderson.
 He was convicted Feb.
 13 of first-degree murder and other crimes.
-The 28-year-old is scheduled to be sentenced April 1 to life in prison without possibility of parole.
+The 28-year-old is scheduled to be sentenced April 1 to life in prison without the possibility of parole.

 Henderson and Rambert were charged with child endangerment for failing to seek prompt medical attention for the boy, authorities have said.